MicrosoftDocs/sdk-api/sdk-api-src/content/enclaveapi/nf-enclaveapi-createenclave.md

 The size of the enclave that you want to create, including the size of the code that you will load into the enclave, in bytes.

+It has a minimum size, as well as only working on even amounts of MB like 2MB, 4MB, 6MB.

 ### -param dwInitialCommitment [in]

 The amount of memory to commit for the enclave, in bytes.